OleIdole/NTNU-Kossel-XL-DIY-3D-printer/Step-by-step guide.md

 Tighten the 2 screws on the tooth pulley with 1 of them facing the flat part of the rod.<br>

+### Step 7 - Insert nuts into the 3D-printed T-nuts

 ## Assembly

 ### Step 1 - Insert T-nuts into the short 20x20 profiles